2014 The Women's Tour

 The 2014 Friends Life Women's Tour was the inaugural edition of The Women's Tour, a stage race held in Great Britain, with a UCI rating of 2.1.
 It was the ninth stage race of the 2014 Women's Elite cycling calendar.
 It is the only race in Great Britain, apart from the National Championships, on this calendar.

-Marianne Vos won the last three of the five stages and the race overall.